Internal decoherence in nano-object interferometry due to phonons: Introduction

 The state of the art for \NO interferometry utilises a beam of heavy molecules impinging on a grating.
 The heaviest molecules put in a superposition to date consist of up to 2000 atoms.\cite{Fein_2019,Shayeghi_2020} The SGI may go far beyond this limit.
 In the spirit of molecular-beam experiments, several proposals exist for slit-type experiments with higher masses, specifically including solid \NOs.\cite{Romero-Isart_2011,Pino_2018,Romero-Isart_2017} In these proposed experiments, none of which has been realized yet, the signal is a spatial interference pattern, reminiscent of the double-slit interference pattern.
 These proposals face several challenges.
 For example, for spatial interference patterns to form, a long time-of-flight (TOF) is required, and as the decoherence rate of delocalized massive-object states is expected to be high, a prolonged TOF seems impractical.
 Furthermore, for many of these configurations, the periodicity of the interference pattern is expected to be extremely small, so that high spatial resolution is required for detection, a resolution which may be beyond available technology, especially for high-efficiency detection.

-The SGI considered here is a completely different route for realising such an interferometer, as shown in Fig.\,\ref{fig:sketch-ifm}.
+The SGI considered here is a completely different route for realizing such an interferometer, as shown in Fig.\,\ref{fig:sketch-ifm}.
 A single spin embedded in the nano-object is first put in a superposition of opposite spins.
-When moving through a magnetic-field gradient, the two spin orientations experience opposite forces, and this splits the wavefunction of the entire \NO in two wave-packets (WPs), effectively generating spin-momentum entanglement.
+When moving through a magnetic-field gradient, the two spin orientations experience opposite forces, and this splits the wavefunction of the entire \NO into two wave-packets (WPs), effectively generating spin-momentum entanglement.
 Reversing the opposite forces is then used to bring the two WPs back together again.
 Such an interferometer has three crucial advantages: (a) the splitting is active, namely, a real force is utilized, and it does not depend on expanding the WP; consequently, large splitting distances may be achieved in a short time; (b) the signal forms independently of any TOF and, as the recombination is also active, it may be done in a short time; (c) the observable is spin population, as in modern atom interferometry; in contrast to spatial fringes, its detection does not require high spatial resolution.

-We recently demonstrated the coherence of a Stern-Gerlach ``closed-loop'' interferometer with ultracold atoms and discussed the possibility of realizing such an interferometer with a nano-particle.\cite{Margalit_2021} Here we analyze a particular aspect of decoherence, that emerging from phonons internal to the object.
-The interference contrast, or coherence, in such a setup depends on the final overlap of three wave functions, that of the external degree of freedom (center-of-mass) in position and momentum, that of the spin, and that of the phonons.
+We recently demonstrated the coherence of a Stern-Gerlach ``closed-loop'' interferometer with ultracold atoms and discussed the possibility of realizing such an interferometer with a nano-particle.\cite{Margalit_2021} {Decoherence, or lack of coherence, comes from two very different physical processes, the first originating in the coupling of the \NO to the environment, and the second originating in the fact that the loop is not completely closed, coined the ``Humpty-Dumpty'' effect (see Ref.\,\onlinecite{Margalit_2021} and references therein).
+The latter type of decoherence, independent of the environment, depends on the final overlap of several wave functions, that of the external degrees of freedom (position, momentum and rotation, for the latter, see for example Ref.\,\onlinecite{Japha_2022} and references therein), as well as internal degrees of freedom, including spin and phonons, the latter being the topic of this work.
 If the wave functions of the WPs along the two paths become orthogonal, no interference is possible.
-In the following we assume that the first two have perfect overlap and no decoherence (e.g., the $T_1$ and $T_2$ times of the spin are infinitely long), and we focus on the orthogonality which may arise from the non-identical phonon excitations along the two paths the WPs take.
+Orthogonality may arise from the non-identical phonon excitations due to the applied Stern-Gerlach force along the two paths the WPs take.
 As we show in the following, this is dependent on the \NO size and temperature and on the applied force (i.e., the magnetic gradient).